wearelastdoor/2022.lastdoorsolutions.com/README.md

 2.  **install dependencies in the project**

-    Navigate into your new site’s directory and start it up
+    Navigate into your new site’s directory and start it up.

 ```shell
 cd 2022.lastdoorsolutions.com